Belgium at Expo 2025 Osaka

 Expo 2025 Osaka

-On 23 November 2018, Osaka, Japan will be chosen as the host city for Expo 2025 Osaka.
+On 23 November 2018, Osaka, Japan was chosen as the host city for Expo 2025 Osaka.
 The World Expo will take place from 13 April 2025 to 13 October 2025.
 Read all about the Expo and Belgian participation here.

 Questions?
 Would you like to contribute to Belgium's participation in Expo 2025 Osaka?
 Any comments?
 Please contact us.